wristtattoo/jekyll-klise/13daysoffigma.md

 comments: false
 tags: figma 13 days 13DOF
 ---
+### Day 3 - Hick’s Law — The law that makes or breaks a UX designer

+Figma Prototype: <a href="13-days-of-figma-day-3-hick-s-law-the-law-that-makes-or-breaks-a-ux-designer/" title="Day 3 - Hick’s Law — The law that makes or breaks a UX designer" alt="Day 3 - Hick’s Law — The law that makes or breaks a UX designer">Day 3 - Hick’s Law — The law that makes or breaks a UX designer</a>

+> If you can not reduce the choice, at least hide less popular options.
+It’s not just about the number of choices but about how distinct those choices are from one another.
+Hicks Law shows us that the more choices we offer a user, the longer it will take for them to decide, so increasing the chance they abandon the process. ~ Terry

+Taken from <a href="/issue-208-1-may-2020-times-new-arial-typography-fonts-hicks-law-ux-ucd-ghibli-beastie-boys/" alt="Issue 208" title="Issue 208">Issue 208</a> - <a href="https://uxdesign.cc/do-you-know-the-law-that-makes-or-breaks-a-ux-designer-hicks-law-6f2651400663" title="Hick’s Law — Do you know the law that makes or breaks a UX designer?" alt="Hick’s Law — Do you know the law that makes or breaks a UX designer?" target="_blank">Hick’s Law — Do you know the law that makes or breaks a UX designer?</a>

+---

+<br><br>

 ### Day 2 - Design Principles for Reducing Cognitive Load

 Figma Prototype: <a href="/13-days-of-figma-day-2-design-principles-for-reducing-cognitive-load/" title="Day 2 - Design Principles for Reducing Cognitive Load" alt="Day 2 - Design Principles for Reducing Cognitive Load">Day 2 - Design Principles for Reducing Cognitive Load</a>